anuragrana/technical-interview-prep/README.md

 ------------
 ### Contribution
-You can contibute by expanding the list or by updating any broken link.
+You can contribute by expanding the list or by updating any broken link.
 Please create a [pull request](https://github.com/anuragrana/technical-interview-prep/pulls) or [issue](https://github.com/anuragrana/technical-interview-prep/issues).